tax_office_spain

 UK pensions treated and taxed as retirement savings or investments in Spain

-Under Spanish tax law, for a personal pension held outside of Spain to be counted as a pension in Spain, it must be regulated as pension in the EU.
-Until the UK left the EU, all UK personal pensions fell under EU pension regulation, but since Brexit they no longer do, and are therefore deemed to be retirement savings or investments.
+Under Spanish tax law, for a personal pension held outside of Spain to be counted as a pension in Spain, it must meet specific criteria defined in the law, or otherwise be regulated as pension in the EU.
+Until the UK left the EU, all UK personal pensions like SIPPs did not meet criteria under Spanish law, however fell under EU pension regulation.
+Since Brexit they are no longer under EU regulation, and are therefore treated as either retirement savings or investments.

-Generally speaking, any personal pension that is not a work pension paid by the employer or the employers pension scheme, gets this treatment.
+Generally speaking, any personal pension that is not a work pension paid by the employer or the employers pension scheme, that allows flexible drawdown gets this treatment.

 Under tax rules in Spain, it is only the capital gain in a retirement savings scheme that is taxed when a withdrawal is made.
 So to work out how much of a payment is taxable, you need to know the difference between the amount that was paid in, the contributions into the scheme, and the value of the scheme at the time of the withdrawal.
 This is often quite complicated and could involve checking through hundreds of transactions over many years.
 If records are not available, it will be impossible to prove the difference to the tax office, in which case the tax office would require the full amount withdrawn to be taxed as a capital gain